abstools/abstools/abs-models.org/content/documentation/tutorials/language-tutorial.md

 type CustomerList = List<Customer>;
 ```

-Type synonyms do not add new types or functionality, but can greatly en-
+Type synonyms do not add new types or functionality, but can greatly enhance
-hance readability.
+readability.

 ### 4.2 Functions